ImageMagick/Usage-Markdown/crop/index.md

 With these formulas you should should now be able to tile crop images that form a grid, even when the images are overlapping, or spaced out.

-Even if the specific problem you have does not fall exactly into on of the above cases, you should be able to either add or remove edge pixels appropriately so that the image does fall into one of the above categories of spaced-out images.
+Even if the specific problem you have does not fall exactly into one of the above cases, you should be able to either add or remove edge pixels appropriately so that the image does fall into one of the above categories of spaced-out images.

 ------------------------------------------------------------------------

-## Adding/Removing Image Edges
+## Adding/Removing Image Edges {#border}

 ### Border, adding space around the image